LucianoCirino/MHWI-LedgeLBG/README.md

 > - The start-up delay for the Medium bounce speed is caused by having to reposition after a ledge climb for the first shot to bounce.
 > - †Start-up delay for the Slow bounce speed is only applicable at 300fps due to the first shot failing to bounce at 240fps.
 Reload delay is only applicable at 240fps due to higher framerates preventing this recoil-shot type combination from falling from ledge via shooting.

+> [!IMPORTANT]
+> For LLBG, you should never equip any bowgun mods that affect your recoil or reload stats!

 <br>

 ## Available Ledge Light Bowguns
-Below is a hand-picked selection the most effective Ledge Light Bowguns for the different types of raw ammos.
+Below is a hand-picked selection of the most effective Ledge Light Bowguns for the different raw ammo types.
-> [!IMPORTANT]
-> For LLBG, you should never equip any bowgun mods that affect your recoil or reload stats!

 ### Accursed Fire